IIIF/api/source/extension/georef/index.md

 The `transformation` property is defined by this document in order to supply the preferred transformation algorithm that is used to create a complete mapping from pixel coordinates to geographic coordinates (and vice versa) based on a list of GCPs.
 The value for `transformation` is a JSON object which includes the properties `type` and `options`.
 The property _MAY_ be added to the Feature Collection used in the Georeference Annotation `body` and clients _MAY_ use the information in the object.

 If a transformation algorithm is not provided, clients _SHOULD_ use their default algorithm.
-Similarly, if the supplied transformation algorithm is not implemented by a client, the default algorithm _SHOULD_ be used.
+Similarly, if the supplied transformation algorithm is not supported by a client, that client _SHOULD_ use their default algorithm.

-For more details about different transformation algorithms, see the [Implementation Notes](#6-implementation-notes) section.

 The name of the preferred transformation algorithm is stored in the `type` property inside the `transformation` JSON object.
 Typical values include but are not limited to: